 Louisiana Waterthrushes breed along clear, perennial streams in mature deciduous or mixed forest, usually in hilly environments.
 They also breed in cypress swamps and other bottomland forests but avoid clearcut areas and young forests.
 Wintering birds in the West Indies and in Central and South America also use fast-flowing streams in hilly areas, less often in the lowlands, and they are downright rare in the mangrove forests favored by Northern Waterthrushes, though both species may be found there during migration.Back to top

 Louisiana Waterthrushes prey on a great variety of insects and small vertebrates, most found in or very close to freshwater streams.
 They take adults and larvae or nymphs of caddisflies, mayflies, midges, soldierflies, craneflies, lacewings, stoneflies, butterflies, moths, aphids, dragonflies, damselflies, beetles (of many types), along with millipedes, woodlice, cicadas, scorpions, spiders, crayfish, earthworms, minnows, frogs, and salamanders.
-Their larger size enables them to take larger prey than the Northern Waterthrush, which overlaps in both breeding and wintering ranges.
+Their larger size enables them to take larger prey than the Northern Waterthrush, a species that overlaps Louisiana Waterthrush in both breeding and wintering ranges.
 They take most of their prey using rapid jabs of the bill, and they also move leaves in the water and at water’s edge to uncover prey.
 Less often, they catch flying insects on the wings or by hover-gleaning them from overhanging vegetation.Back to top

 Males and females appear to choose the nest site together.
 Nests are typically within recesses along a streambank, often beneath a log or within a root tangle on the southern side of the stream.
 Both sexes contribute to the building of the nest.